-Dental X-rays are images of your teeth that your dentist uses to evaluate your oral health.
-These X-rays involve using low levels of radiation to capture images of the interior of your teeth and gums.
+Dental X-rays (radiographs) are images of your teeth that your dentist uses to evaluate your oral health.
+These X-rays are used with low levels of radiation to capture images of the interior of your teeth and gums.

 - your age